MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 Microsoft Teams in a virtualized environment is available with support for chat and collaboration as well as with calling and meeting on Citrix.

 Teams in a virtualized environment supports multiple configurations.
 These include VDI, RDHS, dedicated, shared, persistent and non-persistent modes.
-Features are in continuous development and are added on a regular basis, so  functionality will expand in the coming months and years.
+Features are in continuous development and are added on a regular basis, and functionality will expand in the coming months and years.

 Using Teams in a virtualized environment may be somewhat different from using Teams non-virtualized.
 For example, some advanced features may not be available in a virtualized environment and video resolution may differ.
 To ensure an optimal user experience, follow the guidance in this article.